kramire/running-log/README.md

 # Running Log

-Running Log is a tool that allows athletes to record daily runs, and receive alerts if he or she is potentially at risk for injury.
+Running Log is a tool that leverages data analytics to help runners avoid injury.
 Overtraining is a common problem amongst runners, and many times it's the result of increasing mileage too quickly.
-Luckily, there are easy guidelines to follow, and Running Log has this logic built in to the app.
+With Running Log, users can record the distance they've ran, and the app will calculate whether or not they are at risk of getting hurt.

 ### Why is Running Log Different?

 Many smart devices can track and summarize a single workout session.
 However, they don't quite capture performance overtime.
-Running Log creates an analytical dashboard from the user's daily mileage to show weekly trends, and alert users as to whether or not they are potentially overtraining.
+Running Log creates an analytical dashboard based on daily runs to show weekly trends, and alert users as to whether or not they are potentially overtraining.

-Furthermore, Running Log provides an outlet for remembering specifics about a run.
-Users have the option to indicate the type of run they went on, such as speed, distance, etc. There is also the option to select the location, and receive the day's corresponding weather information.
-There's even a notes section, where users can save anything else they'd like to remember.
+Furthermore, Running Log becomes a journal for remembering specifics about a run.
+When logging a new workout, users have the option to indicate the type of run they went on, (speed, distance, etc.) the location, and there's a notes section for anything additional.
+Running Log can even provide the historical weather information, which can be very beneficial when reviewing prior performance.

 ## Getting Started